MarcinOrlowski/octoprint-monitor/docs/setup.md

 - **Job progress**
   - **Show print job progress bar** - if enabled, small progress bar will be shown as soon as print job is started.
+  - **Show elapsed print time** - contrils visibiliy of elapsed print time.
+If there's no print job in progress, this info is hidden.
+  - **Show estimated remaining time** - displays **estimated** time needed to complete ongoing print.
+This information comes from OctoPrint and, unfortunatelly is often not very accurate, so to speak.
+You may want to disable it and using percentage or progress bar instead.
+If there's no print job in progress, this info is hidden.

 > **HINT:** with default settings, active print job is presented as "Printing 12.1%",
 > which is somehow redundant as percentage is only shown for active print job.
 You may